Become a Marketing Designer

 Is Marketing Design a Good Choice for a Remote or Work From Home (WFH) Career?

-Because digital design skills are highly portable, many marketing designers work independently as remote or WFH employees, contractors or consultants.
-ZipRecruiter.com reports that graphic designers commonly earn between $46-151,000 per year working remotely.
+Because digital design skills are highly portable, many marketing designers work independently as remote or WFH employees, contractors, or consultants.
+ZipRecruiter.com reports that graphic designers earn $55,951 per year working remotely.

 Course Objectives

-• Complete hands-on projects to develop your skills as a marketing professional
+• Engage in a series of hands-on projects specifically designed to enhance your skills as a marketing professional

 Enroll Now